 I still remember the anticipation I experienced as a young boy, waiting for Sunday evening to come around.
-Because Sunday evening you see, meant it was time for Mutual of Omaha’s Wild Kingdom.
+Because Sunday evening you see meant it was time for Mutual of Omaha’s Wild Kingdom.
 With my guide Marlin Perkins, and his assistant Jim, I could leave the confines of our Nebraska farm-house, and travel the world to exotic locations in search of seldom, or perhaps never before seen creatures.
 What a thrill it was to watch from the safety of the canoe while Jim wrestled the giant anaconda.

-It was on a recent recipe excursion of my own, searching for something different to prepare, something not seen before (in my kitchen anyway), that I happened upon a recipe that took me back to the canoe.
+It was on a recent recipe excursion of my own, searching for something different to prepare, something not seen before (in my kitchen anyway), that I happened upon a recipe that took me back to that canoe.
 Zebra cake, how wonderfully exotic.
 Immediately I knew it was time to put on my pith helmet, get out the camera, and fire up the oven.

 - 1 cup granulated sugar

 - 1 cup milk, whole, 2% or 1%

 - 2 teaspoons baking powder

 - 3 tablespoons dark cocoa

 Preheat the oven to 350°F. Prepare a 9″ x 2″ cake pan with a light coating of cooking spray (for a slightly thicker cake use an 8″ x 2″ pan).
 Place a circle of parchment paper in the bottom of the pan and spray again.